dbashford/mimosa-minify-css/README.md

 mimosa-minify-css
 ===========

 This is Mimosa's CSS minification/cleaning module.
-It is a Mimosa dependency and default module.
+It is a Mimosa dependency and default module (as of Mimosa version `1.2.0`).

 * For more information regarding Mimosa, see http://mimosa.io
 * For information regarding minification in Mimosa, see http://mimosa.io/optimization.html